-Sub Principle Requirement obust internal control and strong public financ Evidence Evaluation of Further Ac Requirement Against Code (1 - not; 2 - partial;3 -fully) Required 2.3 Ensuring an effective scrutiny or oversight function is in place which encourages constructive challenge and debate on policies and objectives before, during and after decisions are made thereby enhancing the organisation's performance and that of any organisation for which it is responsible (OR, for a committee system) Encouraging effective and constructive challenge and debate on policies and objectives to support balanced and effective decision making Scheme of Administration Scheme of Delegated Functions Codes of Conduct for Members and Employees Recruitment and Selection Code of Practice Registers of interests (Member and Officer) Anti-fraud & Bribery Strategy Council Standing Orders Annual Governance Statement Adherence to Local Gov. in Scotland Act Audit and Scrutiny Committee chaired by opposition group on Council Call-in procedure Establishment of Emergencies Committee as part of COVID-19 response 3 2.4 Providing members and senior management with regular reports on service delivery plans and on progress towards outcome achievement Directors' 1:1s with Convenors Performance management framework Strategic and service business plan monitoring arrangements 3 2.5 Ensuring there is consistency between specification stages (such as budgets) and post-implementation reporting (e.g. financial statements) Contract standing orders Financial planning and management Annual Report and Accounts 3 3.
-Robust internal control 3.1 Aligning the risk management strategy and policies on internal control with achieving objectives Risk management strategy Strategic risk register Internal audit plan and reports Risks linked to outcomes in key plans 3 obust internal control and strong public financ Sub Principle Requirement Evidence Evaluation of Requirement Against Code (1 - not; 2 - partial;3 -fully) Further Action Required 3.4 Ensuring additional assurance on the overall adequacy and effectiveness of the framework of governance, risk management and control is provided by the internal auditor Annual Governance Statement Annual Report and Accounts Internal audit work plan Audit and Scrutiny Committee oversight of Internal /External Audit and Strategic Risks 3 3.5 Ensuring an audit committee or equivalent group or function which is independent of the executive and accountable to the governing body: provides a further source of effective assurance regarding arrangements for managing risk and maintaining an effective control environment, that its recommendations are listened to and acted upon Audit and Scrutiny Committee chaired by member of opposition group Audit and Scrutiny Committee oversight of Internal /External Audit and Strategic Risks Committee's use of 'call in' procedures 3
+Sub Principle Requirement Evidence Evaluation of Requirement Against Code (1 - not; 2 - partial;3 - fully) Further Action Required 2.3 Ensuring an effective scrutiny or oversight function is in place which encourages constructive challenge and debate on policies and objectives before, during and after decisions are made thereby enhancing the organisation's performance and that of any organisation for which it is responsible (OR, for a committee system) Encouraging effective and constructive challenge and debate on policies and objectives to support balanced and effective decision making Scheme of Administration Scheme of Delegated Functions Codes of Conduct for Members and Employees Recruitment and Selection Code of Practice Registers of interests (Member and Officer) Anti-Fraud, Bribery and Theft strategy: Managing the Risk of Fraud and Corruption - Fraud Response Statement 2019/20 Council Standing Orders Annual Governance Statement Adherence to Local Gov. in Scotland Act Audit and Scrutiny Committee chaired by non-Administration councillor Call-in procedure Establishment of Emergencies Committee as part of COVID-19 response 3 2.4 Providing members and senior management with regular reports on service delivery plans and on progress towards outcome achievement Directors' 1:1s with Convenors Performance management framework Strategic and service business plan monitoring arrangements 3 2.5 Ensuring there is consistency between specification stages (such as budgets) and post-implementation reporting (e.g. financial statements) Contract Standing Orders Financial planning and management Annual Report and Accounts 3

+Sub Principle Requirement Evidence Evaluation of Further Action Requirement Against Code (1 - not; 2 - partial;3 - fully) Required 3.
+Robust internal control 3.1 Aligning the risk management strategy and policies on internal control with achieving objectives Risk management strategy Strategic risk register Internal audit plan and reports Risks linked to outcomes in key plans 3 3.2 Evaluating and monitoring risk management and internal control on a regular basis Risk management strategyBudget monitoring arrangements 3 3.3 Ensuring effective counter fraud and anti- corruption arrangements are in place Anti-Fraud, Bribery and Theft strategy: Managing the Risk of Fraud and Corruption - Fraud Response Statement 2019/20 Compliance with the Code of practice on managing the risk of fraud and corruption 3 3.4 Ensuring additional assurance on the overall adequacy and effectiveness of the framework of governance, risk management and control is provided by the internal auditor Annual Governance Statement Annual Report and Accounts Internal audit work plan Audit and Scrutiny Committee oversight of Internal /External Audit and Strategic Risks 3 3.5 Ensuring an audit committee or equivalent group or function which is independent of the executive and accountable to the governing body: provides a further source of effective assurance regarding arrangements for managing risk and maintaining an effective control environment, that its recommendations are listened to and acted upon Audit and Scrutiny Committee chaired by non-Administration councillor Audit and Scrutiny Committee oversight of Internal /External Audit and Strategic Risks Use of 'call in' procedures 3